mrsilver76/wmc-dedupe/README.md

 # wmc-dedupe
-A script which will identify all duplicate Windows Media Center recorded television shows (in either WTV or DVR-MS formats) and then either move them into a folder for duplicates or delete them.
-Recordings that are sitting in the duplicates folder can be automatically deleted after a certain number of days.
+*A script which will identify all duplicate Windows Media Center recorded television shows (in either WTV or DVR-MS formats) and then either move them into a folder for duplicates or delete them.
+Recordings that are sitting in the duplicates folder can be automatically deleted after a certain number of days.*

+> [!CAUTION]
+> **This program is no longer supported or actively developed.
+As a result, no further updates, bug fixes, or support (including responses to issues or pull requests) will be provided. <br/>
+> <br/>
+> The final release is [version v1.5](https://github.com/mrsilver76/wmc-dedupe/releases/tag/v1.5).
+Developers interested in continuing the project are welcome to fork the repository.**

 ## Why use wmc-dedupe?